REGISTRATION FOR THE FORAY IS NOW FULL.

 Our chief mycologist will be Walt Sturgeon, well-known field mycologist and author.
 Foray hosted by The Mycological Association of Washington DC and the New River Valley Mushroom Club.

-To learn more about the foray and to register: click here...
+To learn more about the foray: click here...

 The 2016 Wildacres Foray is scheduled for August 18-21, 2016.
 Wildacres Retreat located just off the Blue Ridge Parkway near Little Switzerland, not to far from Spruce Pine, North Carolina.
 Wildacres is renowned for the identification of new species to the foray and to the identification of new species to the mushroom kingdom.
 You will have the opportunity to search for fungi along the creek sides of Armstrong Creek and Crab Tree Falls, in the highlands of Mount Mitchell, and in many other areas along the beautiful Blue Ridge Parkway.
 Dr. Andrew Methven will be Chief Mycologist.